hadichahine/aws-lambda-sqs-consumer/reference.md

 <dl>
 <dt><a href="#createSQSConsumer">createSQSConsumer([config])</a> ⇒ <code><a href="#consumer">consumer</a></code></dt>
-<dd><p>Creates a consumer function that processes messages from an AWS Lambda event,
+<dd><p>Creates a consumer function that processes messages from an SQS event source mapping,
 following the provided configuration.</p>
 </dd>
 <dt><a href="#consumer">consumer(lambdaEvent)</a> ⇒ <code>Promise.&lt;void&gt;</code></dt>